UK317 sends out a regular bulletin of server events, if you wish to be added to this list please send an e-mail to: Derek317 (Derek Haselden)

 a.
 When you enter the server take care with you starting position, selected aircraft, and FSX settings.

 b.
-DO NOT spawn or start on an active runway and do not attempt to use banned aircraft.
+DO NOT spawn or start on any runway and do not attempt to use banned aircraft.
 Make sure you have disabled AI traffic in your FSX settings.

 c.
 If you re-enter the server after having been ejected consider why you may have been ejected in the first place!